chiralm/genopheno/README.md

 This project applies machine learning to publicly available genomic data to predict phenotype and identify Single Nucleotide Polymorphisms (SNPs) that are most influential.
 The method requires no domain knowledge and can be used with any binary phenotype classification.

-As a proof of concept, this application was used to predict eye color using 436 users from self-reported data on openSNP.
-Using the default settings, the model achieved a 92% accuracy and 0.95 AUC for the ROC curve.

 The model correctly identified HERC2 as the most influential gene and identified the polygenic relationship between genes HERC2 and OCA2.